aaron11496/dotfiles/README.md

 ### Keyboard mute button doesn't unmute in Xfce4 ###

 Currently, `xfce4-volumed` sucks when working with `pulseaudio`.
-Fortunately, there's a fork called `xfce4-volumed-pulse` that works great:
+Fortunately, there's a fork called `xfce4-volumed-pulse` that works great.
+Make sure you install the `libnotify-dev` package before building or else you won't see pop-ups when changing the volume.

     https://launchpad.net/xfce4-volumed-pulse